spencejs/Basis/README.md

 + Defines a 70%/30% main column and sidebar.
 + Setup of basic media queries.
 Breaks the previously defined main column and sidebar elements into stacked 100%-width elements at 800px viewport.
 + Includes very basic typography, just to get you started.
 + REM units used for all typography.
-(If you need backwards compatability, you should consider switching to EMs instead.)
+(If you need backwards compatibility, you should consider switching to EMs instead.)

 ## Javascript